-The Asia/Pacific Regional Committee for the Memory of the World Program (MOWCAP) is a subsidiary of the International Advisory Committee (IAC) of the Memory of the World (MOW) Program.
-The Program was launched by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 1992.
+The Asia/Pacific Regional Committee for the Memory of the World Program (MOWCAP) brings together people from the Asia and the Pacific region to pursue the MoW Program’s objectives.
+The MoW Program was launched by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 1992.
 MOWCAP was set up in 1998 during its First MOWCAP General Meeting held in Beijing, China.

 MOWCAP embraces the Asia Pacific region of 43 countries – one of five UNESCO regions across the globe.
 Features of the region include: